balena-io/debugging-masterclass/README.md

 Filling disk space does not tend to stop access to devices, so in these cases customers should be asked to enter the relevant services and manually prune data.

+Before discussion on persistent data, it's worth noting that occasionally customer applications store data to the service container instead of a persistent data volume.
+Sometimes, this data is intended as temporary, so doing so is not an issue (although if they are doing so and expecting it to stay permanent, this will not occur as service container rebuilds will remove the layers where new data is stored).
+However there are cases where even this temporary data can be so large that it fills the storage media.
+In these cases, the Supervisor can be stopped, and then the service container affected, allowing that container to be removed so the Supervisor can rebuild from the service image.
+This will remove the layers filling the space.
+Care should be taken and customers informed first, in case this data is required.
+They should also be informed of persistent data and how to use it.

 Because persistent data is stored as volumes, it's also possible to prune data for a service from within the host OS.
 For example, should a service be filling